 The Corporate Governance Committee is responsible for identifying new candidates for nomination to the Board and recommending them to the Board when appropriate.
 Upon there being a vacancy on the Board or a determination being made that the Board should be expanded, the CEO and the chair of the Corporate Governance Committee meet to review whether there are particular competencies needed by the Board and to set forth criteria in the selection process.
 Once a suitable candidate(s) is identified, the CEO and/or chair of the Committee meet with the nominee(s) to discuss his or her interest and ability to devote sufficient time and resources to the position.
-If the nominee agrees to the appointment or to stand for election, he or she is presented to the Corporate Governance Committee then makes a recommendation to the Board.
+If the nominee agrees to the appointment or to stand for election, he or she is presented to the Corporate Governance Committee.
+If the proposed nominee is acceptable to the Corporate Governance Committee, the Corporate Governance Committee then makes a recommendation to the Board.